The School takes equality and diversity very seriously and has done so consistently, for a long time under the leadership of several Heads of School.

 In addition to implementing the University's Equality & Diversity strategies the School also offers:

 We have long established systems for supporting female students.
-We pair female students in a tutorial group, consequently guaranteeing at least two female students in all laboratory and workshop groups.
-We have two identified female members of staff with whom female students can discuss problems - Janette Dunn and Meghan Gray.
+We pair female students in a tutorial group, which also guarantees at least two female students in all laboratory and workshop groups.
+Feel free to approach any member of staff if you have any concerns, but we have two identified female members of staff with whom female students can discuss problems - Janette Dunn and Meghan Gray.

 Previous Diversity Committee newsletters (.pdf):